FTX Review 2023

 FTX accepts traders from Australia, Thailand, Canada, United States, United Kingdom, South Africa, Singapore, Hong Kong, India, France, Germany, Norway, Sweden, Italy, Denmark, United Arab Emirates, Saudi Arabia, Kuwait, Luxembourg, Qatar and most other countries.

-Compare FTX with similar brokers that accept traders from your location.
-Among available brokers these are the most similar to FTX:
+Compare FTX with the top 3 similar brokers that accept traders from your location.

 FTX Comparison Table